PURPOSE OF THIS STUDY

 Yes, you can choose whether you prefer to complete your questionnaires on paper or electronically (via computer or tablet).
 If you choose to complete them electronically, a unique link to your questionnaire will be sent to you via email at each follow up.

 Yes, there is a special MyCap app that will allow you to complete your Physical Therapy Diary using your smartphone.
 Our research staff will help you install and set up this app before you leave the clinic.
-(NOTE: The MyCap app is currently available for iPhones and is due to be released for Android phones in early 2018.)
+The MyCap app is currently available for both iPhones and Androids.

-Copies of these documents can be found on our website (shoulderstudy.com) in the patient section for the ARC Trial.
+Copies of these documents can be found on our website in the patient section for the ARC Trial (www. shoulderstudy.org/studies/arc-trial/participants/).

 You should perform home exercises 2-4 times a week, as instructed by your physical therapist.
 Your home exercise program should take approximately 30 minutes a day to complete.